20th/21st Century sale week exceeds billion-dollar mark, anchored by the historic sale of Warhol’s Marilyn

 On 14 May with the Surrealist World of Rosalind Gersten Jacobs and Melvin Jacobs achieved $42,330,074, selling 92 per cent by lot and 182 per cent above the low estimate.
 The top lot of the sale was Man Ray’s Le Violon d’Ingres, from 1924, which achieved $12,412,500 — a record for the artist and the highest price ever realised for a photograph at auction.
 Rosalind, known as Roz, first encountered the piece while visiting the artist’s 1962 retrospective as a guest of Man Ray himself.

 Roz and Mel’s collection began in 1955, when William and Noma Copley, patrons of the arts and artists themselves, generously gave Roz their René Magritte gouache, Eloge de la dialectique (1948), as a birthday present.
 Now, almost 70 years later, the success of this single-owner live sale is testament both to her eye, and the friendships she formed with these outstanding artists.

 The second highest price was achieved was Magritte’s L’autre son de cloche, an enigmatic work from 1951 that draws the puzzled viewer into his poetic landscape, which brought in $10,122,500.
 Idiomatically, the work’s title translates to ‘A Different Version of Events’ — a phrase which speaks to how the Surrealists themselves sought to reinterpret the world around them.

-In addition to Man Ray, works by Richard Humphry, Dorothea Tanning, Wiliam Nelson Copley, Noma Copley and Gilbert & George also set auction records.
+In addition to Man Ray, who set both a record for the artist and for the artist’s jewellery, works by Richard Humphry, Dorothea Tanning, Wiliam Nelson Copley, Noma Copley and Gilbert & George also set auction records.

 20/21 Day Sales